-These matters were considered in the local government decision-making, as well as through an appeal process and it was found that the strategic benefit outweighs the local context concerns.
+These matters were considered in the local government municipal decision-making, as well as through an appeal process and it was found that the strategic benefit outweighs the local context concerns on condition that maintenance of the development and subsequent maintenance of the environmental features associated with the site, be enforced.

 Much of the concern raised previously also referred to the need to protect the sensitive features associated with the site i.e. on-site wetland and Camphersdrift System.
 These were set aside in the local government and appeal processes.
 However subsequent investigations and provincial intervention on environmental and water use rights, confirmed that these features were indeed important and should be protected.

-The original approves site development plan was subsequently amended and the land use is deemed more appropriate when avoiding these features.
+The original approved site development plan (2019/2020) was subsequently amended following the outcome of the S24G/WULA processes and the amended layout is deemed more appropriate when avoiding these features.

 6. Were the necessary services with adequate capacity available (at the time of commencement), or was additional capacity created to cater for the development?
-(Confirmation by the relevant Municipality in this regard must be attached to the Application Form / additional information as an appendix , where applicable.)
-YES NO Please explain Development was approved with municipal services in supply.
+(Confirmation by the relevant Municipality in this regard must be attached to the Application Form / additional information as an appendix, where applicable.)

+Development was approved (2019/2020) with municipal services in supply.